 Assistant Professor, NursingDr.
 Amanda Brooks is an Assistant Professor in the School of Nursing, teaching at the undergraduate and graduate levels, and serving as a provider in the Manassas MAP clinic.

 Director, Area Health Education Center at Mason, NursingMs.
 Karen Brown is the Director for the Northern Virginia Area Health Education Center (AHEC) at George Mason.
 She has over a decade experience in community and public health, working for regional teen tobacco prevention programs in eastern North Carolina, in addition to her years as a program coordinator and director with Texas AHEC.

-School of NursingBethany Cieslowski is the Simulation Coordinator for the George Mason University School of Nursing.
+College of Public HealthBethany Cieslowski is the Simulation Coordinator for the George Mason University School of Nursing.
 She earned her BSN from the University of Virginia, MA from Columbia University’s Department of Biomedical (Nursing) Informatics and DNP at the Duke University School of Nursing.

-Assistant Professor, NursingDr.
-Davidson is an Assistant Professor with School of Nursing with over 20 years of experience in an array of healthcare settings.
+Associate Professor, NursingDr.
+Davidson is an Associate Professor with School of Nursing with over 20 years of experience in an array of healthcare settings.
 She has a robust education that encompasses both clinical nursing practices and community public health.
-Dr. Davidson has true passion and dedication to applying her clinical training and education to serving vulnerable populations.